-Proposals 2, 3, and 4
+Proposals 2 and 3

 Other than the election of directors, the Class A Holders and Class B Holders vote together as a single class on any matter submitted to a vote of the holders of Voting Common Stock.
-The affirmative vote of a majority of the votes cast by the holders of shares of Farmer Mac's Voting Common Stock entitled to vote and represented in person or by proxy at the Meeting is required for the approval of Proposals 2, 3, and 4.
-With respect to Proposal 4, if none of the three frequency options receives the vote of a majority of the votes cast, Farmer Mac will consider the frequency option (one year, two years, or three years) receiving the highest number of votes cast by stockholders to be the frequency that is recommended by stockholders.
+The affirmative vote of a majority of the votes cast by the holders of shares of Farmer Mac's Voting Common Stock entitled to vote and represented in person or by proxy at the Meeting is required for the approval of Proposals 2 and 3.
 Farmer Mac's Amended and Restated By-Laws ("By-Laws") provide that "votes cast" do not include abstentions and broker non-votes (as defined below).

 Shares of Voting Common Stock represented by proxies marked "Abstain" for any proposal presented at the Meeting (other than Proposal 1 for the election of directors) will be counted to determine the presence of a quorum, but will not be voted for or against the proposal.
-Abstentions will not affect the outcome of the vote on Proposals 2, 3, or 4.
+Abstentions will not affect the outcome of the vote on Proposals 2 or 3.